EnderQIU/ooi3-remastered/README.md

 > Online Objects Integration (OOI) system based on flask & requests.

 ## Features
-1. Updated various of python packages.
-2. Flask-caching static files with redis.
+1. Flask-caching static files with redis.
-3. HTTPS Supported.
+2. HTTPS Supported.
-4. Running in 2nd Sequence (HTML5 game mode).
+3. Running in 2nd Sequence (HTML5 game mode).
-5. Embedded kancolle staff twitter off-canvas.
+4. Embedded kancolle staff twitter off-canvas.
+5. **Cross-platform kancolle assistant that only requires a modern browser.**
+No framework, no app and no plugin needs to be downloaded!

 ## Demo Website
 You can visit this [demo website](https://ooi.enderqiu.cn/) to preview all features (HTTPS supported).
-Please notice that the demo website is **only** used for previewing of features.
+Please notice that the demo website is **only** used for previewing of features though we don't collect any data on the backend.
 We highly recommend you deploy this site on the VPS owned by yourself with HTTPS if you are worried about some security problems.

 ## Browser Support